webeweb/haveibeenpwned-bundle/README.md

 [![License](https://poser.pugx.org/webeweb/haveibeenpwned-bundle/license)](https://packagist.org/packages/webeweb/haveibeenpwned-bundle)
 [![composer.lock](https://poser.pugx.org/webeweb/haveibeenpwned-bundle/composerlock)](https://packagist.org/packages/webeweb/haveibeenpwned-bundle)

+Integrate HaveIBeenPwned API with Symony 2 and more.

 > IMPORTANT NOTICE: This package is still under development.
 Any changes will be
 > done without prior notice to consumers of this package.
 Of course this code
 > will become stable at a certain point, but for now, use at your own risk.